 Google gives consumers instant access to limitless information which allows them to choose between more companies, and do more research than ever before.
 New customers can read product reviews, investors can learn about a CEO, and job seekers can research a prospective employer.
 For better or worse, the first page of Google is one of the most important drivers of corporate reputation.

 Negative employee reviews will turn away top talent and force you to spend more money on recruiting.
 A volatile CEO will scare off investors which diminishes access to capital.
-And bad customer reviews impede sales which stimies revenue growth.
+And bad customer reviews prevent you from being able to increase ecommerce sales.

 Why is reputation management important?

 It’s probably evident by now that your company’s reputation is its most important asset.
 But far too often a brand’s online reputation is out of sync with the real world.
 That’s because search results are curated by an algorithm that uses hundreds of different ranking signals.
 As such, if you take no action, your search results won’t improve.